 When you create a new page, you should consider where your visitors should go from there – don’t let them leave your website.
 Ideally, each of your pages should contain links to other relevant sites and eventually to products or other services.

 An easy way to achieve this is to add a recommendation system that automatically suggests pages that relate to the page you are currently viewing – just like we do at the end of our blog entries.
 In addition, you can place internal links within your text through various “read more” suggestions.
 We also use this kind of internal links in our blog and they help us to keep between 5% and 10% of our users.

 12. External links

-In SEO we often speak of inbound links as the main source of authority of a website, but outbound links can also be useful.
+In Google SEO optimisation we often speak of inbound links as the main source of authority of a website, but outbound links can also be useful.
 By linking your content to high quality websites, preferably those that are active in your niche, you can direct some of their authority to your own website.

 So whenever you create content, always look to see if you can place a few links to other relevant websites.
 Don’t do more than a few – you don’t want Google to get suspicious, and you don’t want to lure users away from your website.

-These are the most important things to consider when doing on-page SEO for your website.
+These are the most important things to consider when doing on-page Google SEO optimisation for your website.
 If you consider most of the points listed above, you can build a strong foundation for your future off-page SEO efforts.
 If you need any help with the above mentioned, then get in contact with us.
 We are happy to help you.

 Are you a marketing pro?
 Is Digital Marketing important for your business?
 Test your...